JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 7.5.2 - 07 May 2024
+    * Fixed SetApiCredentials not correctly being used by rate limiter causing exception

 * Version 7.5.1 - 03 May 2024
     * Some small improvements in unit testing components